jimhark/RepData_PeerAssessment1/PA1_template.md

 # Convert the "interval" to minute of the day.
 This is useful
 # when plotting because using "interval" directly will cause
 # meaningless spaces where interval skips from 55 to 100,
 # from 155 to 200, etc., at the end of each hour.
+Without this
+# correction, plots look jagged (almost angry) where the spaces
+# (which take up 40% of the x axis) are connected by straight
+# lines.
 minutes <- act$interval %% 100  # the last 2 digits
 hours <- act$interval %/% 100   # without last 2 digits
 act$Minute <- hours * 60 + minutes # *60 converts hours to minutes